Membership Recruitment |

 Committee has established many programs to aid the elderly,

-the disabled and the poor.
+the disabled and those in need.

 – Providing space heaters during the